johnbywater/dcbdb/README.md

 The example client:
 1. Connects to the gRPC server
-2. Appends an event to the event store
+2. Appends a few example events
-3. Reads events from the event store using a query
+3. Reads a tail of recent events (no filter)
-4. Displays the events that were read
+4. Prints counts and a timing summary

 ### Using the Rust Client in Your Own Code